-(c.)
-For purposes of determining the end of the 5-business-day period, the day that a request is received (or deemed to be received) is not counted; The first day of the 5-business-day period is the agency's next business day.

-e.
-Initial Review by the Right-to-Know Official

-- (1) Upon receiving a Right-to-Know request, the Open Records Officer shall promptly review it.
-The purpose of this review is to determine the following: - (a.)
-Whether the request possesses an obvious defect that permits it to be rejected without further consideration.
-Such defects include the following: - 1.
-The documents sought by the requester are not identified with sufficient particularity. - 2.
-The identified records unquestionably fall outside the Act's definition of "public records." - 3.
-The identified records unquestionably fall within one of the Act's statutory exemptions under 65 P.S. §67.708 to the definition of "public records." - 4.
-The Open Records Officer has personal knowledge that the identified records do not exist. - The Open Records Officer has personal knowledge that the identified records are not in the possession or control of the agency. - (b.)
+- (c) For purposes of determining the end of the 5-business-day period, the day that a request is received (or deemed to be received) is not counted: the first day of the 5-business-day period is the agency's next business day. - E. Initial Review by the Right-to-Know Official - 1.
+Upon receiving a Right-to-Know request, the Open Records Officer shall promptly review it.
+The purpose of this review is to determine the following: - (a) Whether the request possesses an obvious defect that permits it to be rejected without consideration.
+Such defects include the following: - i.
+The documents sought by the requestor are not identified with sufficient particularity. - ii The identified records unquestionably fall outside either of the two parts of the Act's general definition of "public records." - iii.
+The identified records unquestionably fall within one of the Act's statutory exemptions under 65 P.S. § 67.708 to the definition of "public records." - iv.
+The Open Records Officer has personal knowledge that the identified records do not exist. - v.
+The Open Records Officer has personal knowledge that the identified records are not in the possession or control of the agency. - vi.
 Whether the request can be granted without further consideration.
-For example, if the Open Records Officer knows that the requested documents exist and are public records and that they are immediately accessible, no further analysis is necessary. - (c.)
-Whether the request implicates a right protected by the Pennsylvania or United States Constitution, including but not limited to, the constitutional right of privacy.
-If the Open Records Officer concludes that the request implicates such a right, he shall consult with counsel regarding the balancing of the requester's interest in access to the records versus the constitutionally protected interests. - (2) In conducting this initial review, the right-to-know official may contact (or attempt to contact) the requester in order to obtain clarification or additional information. - (3) If the Open Records Officer determines that the request should be refused for any of the grounds set forth in (1), above, he shall immediately draft a proposed denial letter.
-This letter should set forth each and every ground that the right-to-know official believes is a proper ground for refusal.
+For example, if the Open Records Officer knows that the requested documents exist and are public records and that they are immediately accessible, no further analysis is necessary. - vii.
+Whether the request implicates a right protected by the Pennsylvania or U.S. Constitution, including but not limited to, the constitutional right of privacy.
+If the Open Records Officer concludes that the request implicates such a right, he shall consult with counsel regarding the balancing of the requestor's interest in access to the records versus the constitutionally protected interests. - 2.
+In conducting this initial review, the Open Records Officer may contact (or attempt to contact) the requestor in order to obtain clarification or additional information. - 3.
+If the Open Records Officer determines that the request should be refused for any of the grounds set forth in (A) above, he shall immediately draft a proposed refusal letter.
+This draft should set forth each and every ground that the right-toknow official believes is a proper ground for refusal. - F. Responses, In General - 1.
+The act of providing a requestor with physical access to a document in the offices of the agency is a "response" for purposes of the Right-to-Know Law. - 2.
+A record will be provided, whenever available, in the medium requested by the requestor (i.e. an electronic file if the information is already available in this form.)
+A record does not have to be converted to a media other than that in which it is maintained.